Skip to content

 Answer: Practice ice will be available at each arena before the start of each competition.
 A schedule of Practice Ice will be posted along with the competition schedule.
 Reservations with payment must be made through the arena hosting the competition.
 Each practice session must be paid in full prior to taking the ice.
 A maximum of 20 skater will be allowed on the ice during any one session.

-Question: Can I take pictures during the competition?
+Question: Can I take pictures of my child during the competition?

-Answer: Yes, but no flash pictures are allowed.
+Answer: Yes, but no flash pictures are allowed and you may not take video of other skaters.
 Flash can distract a skater and cause a serious injury!
 A photographer/videographer may be available at each rink during the competitions.
 If so, photographs/video will be taken of all individual participants and award ceremonies.
 Definitely do not set up tripods or cameras near the ice surface or competitors areas at any time.
 Contact the arena hosting the competition for more information about photography restrictions.

 Question: My son would like to compete but will he be competing with girls?. .